kevikoech/blender_addon_tutorial/reference_api_usage.rst

 Copy Data Path
 --------------

-Blender has a feature to copy the data-path which gives the path from an ``ID`` data-block, to its property.
+Blender can compute the Python string to a property which is shown in the tooltip, on the line below ``Python: ...``, This saves having to use the API reference to click back up the references to find where data is accessed from.
+(JN: NOTE - THIS IS NEW IN REV-52709.
+ADDED BECAUSE OF WRITING THIS DOC ;) )

-This shortcut can save having to use the API reference to click back up the references to find where data is accessed from.
+There is a user-interface feature to copy the data-path which gives the path from an ``ID`` data-block, to its property.

 To see how this works we'll get the path to the Subdivision-Surface modifiers subdivision setting.